SPP - Synthetic Packet Pairs

 Data can be collected from measurement points in two ways.
 The simplest method is for the user to collect data at both monitor points manually before running SPP.
 This can be achieved using tcpdump on the measurement point interface.
 SPP can then read these PCAP files to estimate RTT.
 Of course this method can only provide retrospective RTT estimates.

 Alternatively, when near real time RTT estimates are required, SPP can passively monitor live network interfaces.
 Generally, the two measurement points are geographically separate, requiring SPP to be run on two separate hosts.
-The most common setup for near real time measurements involes an 'SPP master' and 'SPP slave'.
-At one measurement point, SPP is run as the master.
-At this point, SPP actually processes the data and outputs RTT estimates.
-At the other measurement point, SPP is run as a slave.
-It simply observes data and sends relevant information to the SPP master.
-The relevant information in conveyed with SPP Sample Frames (SSF).
+The most common setup for near real time measurements involves an 'SPP master' and 'SPP slave'.
+The SPP master actually processes the data and outputs RTT estimates.
+The SPP slave simply observes data and sends relevant information to the SPP master.
+The relevant information in conveyed with the SPP Sample Frames (SSF) protocol.
 These are UDP packets which contain enough information to reconstruct IDs of observed packets and their corresponding timestamps.

 In this implementation, target traffic is specified as packets flowing between two hosts.
 IP addresses of these hosts must be entered on the command line.
 The path between these two hosts must pass by the two measurement points.
 It may be that the measurement points reside on the hosts generating the target traffic, but this is not required.

-A diagram of a network suitable for use with SPP is shown below.
-Target traffic is flowing between two endpoints (10.1.0.1 and 10.2.01).
+Target traffic is flowing between two endpoints (10.1.0.1 and 10.2.0.1).
 Two other machines are connected on the path via hubs.
 These machines use tcpdump to observe the target traffic travelling through the hub to which they are connected.
 RTT estimates can then be calculated for the path between the two hubs.

-Here, a simpler scenario is shown, with the measurement points residing on the machines generating the target traffic.
+Here, the measurement points reside on the machines generating the target traffic.
 With this configuration, RTT estimates can be calculated for the entire path of the target traffic.

 SPP Algorithm

-For a detailed explanation of the SPP algorithm see the original paper on the topic.
+For a detailed explanation of the SPP algorithm see the original paper.

 Features